Operation Grapes of Wrath

-Operation Grapes of Wrath (מבצע ענבי זעם Mivtsa Enavi Zaam), known in Lebanon as the April Aggression (عدوان نيسان), is the seventeen-day campaign of the Israeli Defense Forces against Hezbollah in 1996 which attempted to end rocket attacks on Northern Israel by the organisation.
-Israel conducted more than 1,100 air raids and extensive shelling (some 25,000 shells).
-A UNIFIL compound at Qana was hit when Israeli artillery fired on Hezbollah forces operating nearby.
-639 Hezbollah cross-border rocket attacks targeted northern Israel, particularly the town of Kiryat Shemona.
+Operation Grapes of Wrath (מבצע ענבי זעם Mivtsa Enavi Zaam), known in Lebanon as the April Aggression (عدوان نيسان), was a seventeen-day campaign of the Israeli Defense Forces (IDF) against Hezbollah in 1996 which attempted to end the Iran-backed group's rocket attacks on northern Israeli civilian centres by forcing the group north of the Litani River, out of easy range of these civilian centres.
+Prior to the operation, Hezbollah had launched 151 rockets from Lebanon into Israel, killing two Israeli civilians and seriously wounding 24 other Israeli civilians.

+In their attempt to degrade and destroy Hezbollah, the IDF conducted more than 600 air raids and fired approximately 25,000 shells, killing approximately 154 Lebanese civilians and wounding 351.
+Over 100 Lebanese civilians died after the IDF shelled the UNIFIL position in Qana where they had taken shelter.
+After the outbreak of Israel’s response, 639 Hezbollah cross-border rocket attacks targeted northern Israel, wounding 62 civilians.
 Hezbollah forces also participated in numerous engagements with Israeli and South Lebanon Army forces.

 The conflict was de-escalated on 27 April by a ceasefire agreement banning attacks on civilians.

 Historical background

 The Israeli army invaded Lebanon for the second time in 1982, in order to stop the Palestinian attacks, starting the 1982 Lebanon War.
 After three months Israel occupied the capital city of Beirut.
-Over the next three years the Israeli army partially withdrew, until in 1985 it established what it called the "Security Buffer Zone" in Southern Lebanon.
+Over the next three years the Israeli army partially withdrew.
+In 1985, it established what it called the "Security Buffer Zone" in Southern Lebanon.

 While Israel did succeed in ousting the PLO from Lebanon, armed insurgency by radical Shia organizations emerged in the region.
 In 1993, Israel responded with a massive attack against the Lebanese Hezbollah (Operation Accountability) to disrupt its actions.
 The military campaign ended in a ceasefire whose terms included unwritten understandings prohibiting the targeting of civilians.
-Both sets of belligerents would later disregard the prohibition when particular "red lines" had been crossed, creating cycles of retaliatory violence.
+Both sets of belligerents later disregarded the prohibition when particular "red lines" had been crossed, creating cycles of retaliatory violence.
 Hezbollah continued attacking targets in both Lebanon and northern Israel, including Israeli armed forces, South Lebanon Army militia and civilian areas.
 The Israeli military shelled targets often in very close proximity to or inside civilian areas, frequently causing the death of many civilians.

-On 30 March, two men were killed by an IDF missile while working on a water tower in Yater, Lebanon.
-Hezbollah responded by launching 20 missiles into northern Israel and the IDF acknowledged the attack as a mistake.
+On 30 March 1996, two men were killed by an IDF missile while working on a water tower in Yater, Lebanon.
+Hezbollah responded by launching 20 missiles into northern Israel, and the IDF acknowledged the attack as a mistake.
 A roadside bomb explosion that caused the death of a 14-year-old Lebanese boy and injury of three others in the village of Barashit was cited by Hezbollah as the reason for firing 30 missiles into northern Israel on 9 April.
-Israeli officials announced Operation Grapes of Wrath on 11 April as a retaliatory and preventative action for Hezbollah shelling, which had injured six Israeli civilians.
+On 11 April, Israeli officials announced Operation Grapes of Wrath as a retaliatory and preventative action for Hezbollah shelling, which had injured six Israeli civilians.